 • Show in your writing that you care in the sense that you have bothered to check how to spell the filmmakers' or actors' names and give a little bit of story explanation to those who are unfamiliar with the film/series.

-Hi Samu, I'm (X Y) from another film outlet/magazine/site and we enjoy your writing.
+Hi Jonas, I'm (X Y) from another film outlet/magazine/site and we enjoy your writing.
 Would you be available to write for us and how may we approach you?

-- Yes, most likely.
+- Let's chat about that.
 Use the email address on the contact page.